-PRECALTIONS: As a class, bisphosphonates may be associated with gastrointestinal and renal toxicity.
-Sensitivity to drug associated adverser reactions varies with the individual patient.
-Renal and gastrointestinal adverser reactions may be associated with plasma concentrations of the drug.
-Bisphosphonates are excreted by the kidney, therefore, conditions causing renal impairment may increase plasma bisphosphonate concentrations resulting in an increased risk for adverse reactions.
-Concurrent administration of other potentially nephrotoxic drugs should be apmoached with caution and renal function should be monitored.
-Use of bisphosphonates in patients with conditions or diseases affecting renal function is not recommended.
-Administration of bisphosphonates has been associated with advolminal pain (colic), discomfort, and agitation in horses.
-Clinical signs usually occur shortly after drug administration and may be associated with advertations in intestinal motility.
-In horses treated with OSPHOS these clinical signs usually began within 2 hours of treatment.
-Horses should be monitored for at least 2 hours following administration of OSPHOS.
+PECAUTIONS: As a class, bisphosphonates may be associated with gastrointestinal and renal toxicity.
+Sensitivity to drug associated adverse reactions varies with the individual patient.
+Fenal and gastrointestinal adverse reactions may be associated with plasma concentrations of the drug.
+Bisphosphonates are excreted by the kidney; therefore, conditions causing renal impairment may increase lparma bisphosphonate concentrations resulting in an increased risk for adverse reactions.
+Concurrent administration of other potentially nephrotoxic drugs should be approached with caution and renal function should be pronoteched with caution in patients with conditions or diseases affecting renal function is not recommended.
+Administration of bisphosphonates has been associated with addominal pain (colic), discomfort, and agitation in horses.
+Calincial signs usually occur shortly after drug administration and may be associated with alterations in intestinal molitiv, in horses tracted with OSHOS these clinical signs usually began within 2 hours of treatment.
+Horses should be pronoted for at least 2 hours following administration of OSPHOS.

 Bisphosphonates affect plasma concentrations of some minerals and electrolytes such as calcium, magnesium and potassium, immediately post-treatment, with effects lasting up to several hours.
-Caution should be used when administering bisphosphonates to horses with conditions affecting mineral or electrolyte homeostasis (e.g., hyperkalemic periodic paralysis, hypocalcomia, etc.).
+Caution should be used when administering bisphosphonates to horses with conditions affecting mineral or electrolyte homeostasis (e.g. hyperkalemic periodic paralysis, hypocalcomia, etc.).

-The safe use of OSPHOS has not been evaluated in horses less than 4 years of age.
+The safe use of QSPHOS has not been evaluated in horses less than 4 years of age.
 The effect of bisphosphonates on the skeleton of growing horses has not been studied; however, bisphosphonates inhibit osteoclast activity which impacts bone turnover and may affect bone growth.

-Bisphosphonates should not be used in pregnant or lactating mares, or mares intended for breeding.
-The safe use of OSPHOS has not been evaluated in breeding horses or pregnant or lactating mares.
+Bisphosphonates should not be used in pregnant or lactating mares, or mares indued for breeding.
+The safe use of OSPHOS has not been evaluated in breeding horess or pregnant or lactating mares.
 Bisphosphonates are incorporated into the bone matrix, from where they are gradually released over periods of months to years.
 The extent of bisphosphonate incorporation into adult bone, and hence, the amount available for release back into the systemic circulation, is directly related to the total dose and duration of bisphosphonate use.
 Bisphosphonates have been shown to cause fetal developmental abnormalities in laboratory animals.
-The uptake of bisphosphonates into fetal bone may be greater than into maternal bone creating a possible risk for skeletal or other abnormalities in the fetus.
-Many drugs, including bisphosphonates, may be excreted in milk and may be absorbed by runsing animals.
+The uptake of bisphosphonates into seletal or ther abnormalities in the return a possible risk for seletal or ther abnormalities in the returns.
+Many drugs, including bisphosphonates, may be excreted in milk and may be absorbed by nursing animals.

 Increased bone fragility has been observed in animals treated with bisphosphonates at high doses or for long periods of time.
-Bisphosphorates inhibit bone resorption and decrease bone turnover which may lead to an inability to repair micro damage within the bone.
-In humans, adypical Ternur fractures have been reported in patients on long term bisphosphonate therapy; however, a causal relationship has not been established.
+Bisphosphonates inhibit bone resorption and decrease bone turnover which may lead to an inability to repair micro damage within the bone.
+In humans, atypical ferrur fractures have been reported in patients on long term bisphosphonate therapy, however, a causal relationship has not been established.

-ADVERSE REACTIONS: The most common adverse reactions reported in the field study were clinical signs of discomfort or nervousness, colic and/or pawing.
-Other signs reported were lip licking, yawning, head shaking, injection site swelling, and hives/ murths:
+ADVERSE REACTIONS: The most common adverse reactions reported in the field study were clinical signs of discontion to renervousness, colic and/or pawing.
+Other signs reported were lip licking, yawning, head shaking, injection site swelling, and hives/ puritus.

-Distributed by: Dechra Veterinary Products 7015 College Boulevard, Suite 525 Overland Park, KS 66211 866-933-2472 with the aim of determining who were best qualified to be called A's, B's, C's, or D's.
+with the aim of determining who were best qualified to be called A's, B's, C's, or D's.
 The Committee decided at that meeting to reclassify a number of individuals.
 Some left that meeting not really sure all of the decisions made were justified, but all felt they had done what strong voices in the dressage community had asked be done and hoped they had done the correct thing.